 \section{Introduction}

-Many integrable differential equations can be transformed in simpler, bilinear, form, by introducing new dependent variables called $\tau$-functions.
-In practice, these $\tau$-functions are given as matrix elements of infinite dimensional groups or Lie algebras, etc.
+Many integrable differential equations can be transformed {to} simpler, bilinear form by introducing new dependent variables called $\tau$-functions.
+In practice, these $\tau$-functions are given as matrix elements of infinite-dimensional groups or Lie algebras, etc.